Anatomy and Physiology of the Respiratory System

 Respiratory System Structures

-The respiratory system is made up of several organs and tissues that work to facilitate breathing, including the following:
+The respiratory system is composed of various structures that work together to facilitate breathing and gas exchange.

 • Lungs